jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-07-10-what-made-me-stop-relying-on-atheism.md

 ## 3. Atheists also believe in _presupposed-and-evidenced_ things

+There are things that are referred to by Dr. Bahnsen as _"presupposed and evidenced"_.
+Atheists also believe in these things without having, what they call, a _non-circular_ reason for believeing in them.

 <small>(from page 14 of the transcript)</small>

 > **Stein:** So, in other words, the fact that God is good is something that God told you;